English Writing

 Our Writing Lead is Mr Shaun Keeling

-Our vision for writing:
+Our Vision for Writing:

 All members of the school community know the importance of writing and its transferable skills for a variety of contexts and purposes.
 Pupils are taught to write coherently with an understanding of their audience.
 This enables them to become fluent and enthusiastic writers throughout their learning journey.
 Writing at Causeway is committed to the page passionately and with purpose.
 Passion with purpose.

-Below you can see Writing Progression across our school for every year group.
+Below you can see the Writing Progression across our school for every year group.
 You will also find useful documents at the bottom of the page.

 Writing Progression